NebraLtd/Helium-Guides/docs/handy-guides/local-diagnostics.md

 15. **BT detected**: Indicates if the bluetooth is connected.

 16. **Lora OK?**: Checks if the Lora module is recognized by your hotspot.
-If it is showing **False**, you should turn off the hotspot and reseat the LORA module.
-Contact us if the problem persists.
+It will be showing as **False** if no location is asserted to the hotspot.
+Please check if your hotspot is Waiting for Location Assertion.
+If the region is correctly detected and it's still showing as **False** please reach out to our Support.

 17. **Modem Detected** : Check if the Cellular LTE module is reconginzed by your hotspot.
 If it is showing as **False**, turn off the hotspot and reseat the LTE module.
 Please note the Outdoor unit does't comes with LTE module pre-installed, it will show **False** as default.